Matchers: Empowering Variants

 determines whether the generated value is less than the specified traffic

 percentage.
-The Matcher returns true
+The Matcher returns true or false based on this evaluation.

 Matchers provide great flexibility to customize and extend deco’s functionality